piarsquared/piarsquared/README.md

 ### ⚙️ Tools & Tech I Like

 - `Arch Linux` | `Python` | `GDScript` | `Wine` | `Batch scripting` | `Reverse engineering`
-- Pixel art, retro aesthetics, and *doing it the hard way*
+- Pixel art, retro aesthetics, I also do like modern aesthetics but almost everything online and with computers is modernized at this point.

 ---